matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

 If cross-signing is in use then the public part of the master signing key `master_key` should be included:

+*Existing device => New device:*

 ```json
     "type": "m.login.verified",
     "verifying_device_id": "XXXYYYZZZ",
     "verifying_device_key": "abcdefgh",
     "master_key": "mmmmmmmm"
 ```

+Fields:

+- `verifying_device_id` is the device ID for the existing device.
+- `verifying_device_key` is the base64 encoded Ed25519 key of the existing device.
+- `master_key` is the base64 encoded public part of the master signing key.

 20. The new device checks that `verifying_device_id` and `verifying_device_key`
 match those received from the homeserver.
 If they do not match then abort the